Skip to main content

 Before you make the switch to a new managed IT services provider, there are a few critical steps to take to ensure the transition is smooth.
 The last thing you want is poor communication between you and your current IT team.

-Make an effort to obtain previous quarterly update records from your current IT team.
-If they are unable to give you a collected history of these updates, request you at least have a report of the last 90 days.
+Try to obtain previous quarterly update records from your current IT team.
+If they cannot give you a collected history of these updates, request you at least have a report of the last 90 days.

-It’s critical you know every single thing they’ve been managing for your business, such as ticketed IT requests, upgrade information on hardware or software, and managed security and performance measures.
+It’s critical that you know everything they’ve been managing for your business, such as ticketed IT requests, upgrade information on hardware or software, and managed security and performance measures.

-You have the right to know what IT efforts have been taken care of by your current provider, and will want to give the list to your new provider so they’re familiar with your infrastructure.
+You have the right to know what IT efforts your current provider has taken care of, and you should give the list to your new provider so they’re familiar with your infrastructure.

-You also want to make sure that before you make the switch, you take inventory of what products are yours, and what are from the managed services provider.
-There might be some equipment your business is using that needs to be returned to the IT company.
+You also want to ensure that before you switch, you take inventory of what products are yours and what are from the managed services provider.
+Some equipment your business is using might need to be returned to the IT company.

-Another great idea for a smooth transition is identifying where your data is being stored, and who owns your data.
+Another great idea for a smooth transition is identifying where your data is being stored and who owns it.
 When someone is managing your IT infrastructure, it can become easy to forget where all of your information is located.

-Many managed IT services providers who manage your infrastructure have complete control over your usernames, passwords, and any of the account credentials of your business and employees.
+Many managed IT services providers who manage your infrastructure have complete control over your usernames, passwords, and all of your business and employee account credentials.

 Have you ever thought about what it would be like if you canceled your Facebook account?
-What would happen to all of those linked accounts that are connected to your Facebook account?
-Your business might have one large domain account that hosts ten other accounts within it.
+What would happen to all those linked accounts connected to your Facebook account?
+Your business might have one large domain account with ten other accounts.

-Find a managed IT services company that uses a software program to group all of your domain and subdomain account credentials all in one place, such as IT Glue.
-Using a software tool like this enables you to access all your account information in one place, and you can take it with you once switching providers.
+Find a managed IT services company that uses software, such as IT Glue, to group all of your domain and subdomain account credentials in one place.
+This tool enables you to access all your account information in one place, and you can take it with you once you switch providers.

 Managed IT Services: Understanding Your Needs

-One of the most essential aspects of successfully switching managed IT services companies are choosing a provider who has the knowledge and tools to tackle your problems head-on, without any hesitation.
+One of the most essential aspects of successfully switching managed IT services companies is choosing a provider with the knowledge and tools to tackle your problems head-on without hesitation.

-Finding a managed IT services team can be challenging, and it might seem difficult to narrow down the best provider for your individualized needs.
+Finding a managed IT services team can be challenging, and narrowing down the best provider for your individualized needs might seem difficult.
 To learn more about choosing the right provider, read our article, How to Find The Best Managed IT Services Company Near Me

-Another great way to successfully switch managed IT services providers is by reaching out and meeting with multiple companies to learn how they implement the technology strategies your business truly needs.
+Another great way to successfully switch managed IT services providers is to meet with multiple companies to learn how they implement the technology strategies your business truly needs.

-What do their pricing models look like, and how are they better than the current model you have?
+What do their pricing models look like, and how are they better than your current model?
 What knowledge and experience can they provide that your current company can’t?
 What kind of IT help is available for your business?
-It’s critical you ask these questions when meeting with a new potential IT team.
+You must ask these questions when meeting with a new potential IT team.

 Remember, any outsourcing services your business is paying for is a partnership.
 They should value you and the goals of your business just as much as you value the work they do for you.